How to Plan the Trip to Grand Canyon West Rim Solo

 Where to Stay for Cheap in Las Vegas?

-This is insane, especially in the case when you are not going to use any of the facilities included in the resort fees (such as pool, gym, etc.) or if you would like to use them.
-Still, they are closed for some reason (for example, when I was there, pools were closed), and you will need to pay the resort fees in any case.
+This is insane, especially in the case when you are not going to use any of the facilities included in the resort fees (such as pool, gym, etc.) or if you would like to use them, but they are closed for some reason.
+For example, when I was there, the pools were closed, and I still had to pay the resort fees.
 It can’t be voided.

 I’ve decided to use my Chase travel credit card miles, to pay for the hotel.